 Tim started working for Ridge Resources in May 2013.
 He has quickly developed skills including detailed well log correlations, subsurface and cross-section mapping, seismic interpretation, and data acquisition and processing.
 His proficiency with ArcGIS and Microsoft Suite has been strongly utilized.
 He is also a member of FCGS.

+Ms. Kraushaar is a volunteer on the following boards: 2019 President of the Four Corners Geological Society, Co-Founder and Team Director of High Desert Devo youth cycling team.
 Ms. Kraushaar is also a faculty member at East Carolina University’s geology field camp each summer (since 2014).
 Mapping areas include metamorphic complexes near Taos, New Mexico, Cretaceous stratigraphy near San Ysidrio, NM and Durango, CO, and Paleozoic outcrops in the San Juan Mountains of CO.

 For a complete list of Ms. Kraushaar’s publications and qualifications, please visit her website at www.smkgeoscience.com/about/.